Every year on 5th November, the skies above Britain are awash with colour as thousands of fireworks let out their brief, explosive bursts of light.

-Bonfires burn throughout the land and Brits young and old recall the rhyme, “Remember, remember, the fifth of November, gunpowder, treason and plot“.
+Bonfires burn and Brits young and old recall the rhyme, “Remember, remember, the fifth of November, gunpowder, treason and plot”.

-The Gunpowder Plot reads like your quintessential Hollywood blockbuster; a treasonous cabal intent on destroying the seat of English political power and murdering a king.
+The Gunpowder Plot reads like your quintessential Hollywood blockbuster; a treacherous cabal intent on destroying the seat of English political power and murdering a king.

 The early 17th century was a turbulent time in both British and European history.
 The reformation and subsequent conflicts had caused significant tensions between Catholics and Protestants across the continent.
 In England in the mid-1500s, Henry VIII further destabilised the situation with the Act of Supremacy, which severed ties with the Papacy and recognised him as the ‘Supreme Head of the Church of England’.

-All good things must come to an end, though, and when she died childless in 1603, King James VI of Scotland acceded the English throne to become James VI & I. It was with this coronation that discontent and rebellion began to fester among England’s Catholic population.
+All good things must come to an end though, and when Elizabeth I died childless in 1603, King James VI of Scotland acceded the English throne to become James VI & I. It was with this coronation that discontent and rebellion began to fester among England’s Catholic population.

-Within a short time of his ascension to the throne, James did little to appease his new catholic subjects and refused to implement new laws intended to respect the right of Catholics.
+James VI & I did little to appease his marginalised subjects and refused to implement new laws intended to respect the right of Catholics.
 Additionally, James I further deteriorated this relationship when he ordered Catholic priests across England to leave the country.

-Discontent among English Catholics grew with each passing day and it was not long until plots and schemes began to arise in the minds of some.
+Discontent among English Catholics grew with each passing day, and it was not long until plots and schemes began to arise.

 While the Gunpowder Plot is known to many as a defining moment in English – and British – history.
 It wasn’t the only plot against England’s belligerent new monarch.